You can’t run a successful startup on gut instinct alone.

 You wouldn’t drive blindfolded, would you?
 Even if you made it for a little while, you’d eventually crash.
 That’s what it’s like to run a business without knowing your numbers.

-Just like keeping your eyes on the road, your metrics tell you when your business is on the right path and when it’s headed for the ditch.
+Just like keeping your eyes on the road, your sales or marketing metrics tell you when your business is on the right path and when it’s headed for the ditch.
 Some of the dangers aren’t as obvious as you’d expect.

 Imagine your startup sells natural beauty products.
 You want to create a stable monthly revenue stream, so you decide to offer a monthly subscription box.
 Your subscription service is a huge hit!
 Soon, you have so many monthly customers that you need to hire more people to pack and ship orders.
 Your other sales have increased a little, too.